pires/docker-elasticsearch-kubernetes/README.md

 # docker-elasticsearch-kubernetes

-Ready to use lean (157MB) Elasticsearch Docker image ready for using within a Kubernetes cluster.
+Ready to use lean (146MB) Elasticsearch Docker image ready for using within a Kubernetes cluster.

 [![Docker Repository on Quay.io](https://quay.io/repository/pires/docker-elasticsearch-kubernetes/status "Docker Repository on Quay.io")](https://quay.io/repository/pires/docker-elasticsearch-kubernetes)

 ## Current software

 * OpenJDK JRE 8u92
-* Elasticsearch 2.3.2
+* Elasticsearch 2.3.3
-* Kubernetes discovery plug-in 2.3.2
+* Kubernetes discovery plug-in 2.3.3

 ## Run

 See [pires/kubernetes-elasticsearch-cluster](https://github.com/pires/kubernetes-elasticsearch-cluster) for instructions on how to run, scale and use Elasticsearch on Kubernetes.

-## ENV variables
+## Environment variables
 (that can be used in replication controller)

 *Elasticsearch configuration variables*